bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

-1. If you saw this HTML: <div class="box box1 box2 box3"></div> which class has the most specificity weight? the class "box3" has the most specificity weight (4).
+1. If you saw this HTML: <div class="box box1 box2 box3"></div> which class has the most specificity weight? the class "box3" has the most specificity weight (as its furthest to the right).

 2. Describe the difference between display: block; and display: inline;.
 Block level elements like <div> as welll as text blocks like <p> and <h1>